Klientu Skola, Young Financial Expert, researchRead More

-National committee, workshops, public radio
+National committee, workshops, quiz, dictionary

 The Ministry of Finance led the National Committee for Financial Literacy composed by ministries, financial regulators, industry associations (including the banking association) and others.
 The Committee drafted the ‘National Strategic Framework of Financial Literacy for Consumers 2015–2020’ and the ‘Action Plan for 2015’.
 Both documents were adopted by the government in January 2015.

 The Ministry of Education introduced in 2014 an interdisciplinary curriculum for ‘Citizenship Education’ which is taught in schools and includes financial literacy, yet not as a separate subject, but integrated in other core subjects.

 Some state institutions and industry associations also have their significant financial literacy activities, for example, the Croatian National Bank, Croatian Financial Services Supervisory Agency, Ministry of Economy, Croatian Insurers’ Bureau, Zagreb Stock Exchange, Croatian Employers’ Association, Association and others.

 Since beginning of 2017, Ministry of Finance is involved in CRO FINANCIAL LITERACY project aimed at Developing the Financial Literacy Programme with the aim of raising the level of financial literacy in the Republic of Croatia.
 The Project is funded by the European Union, with main partner from Finland – HAUS Finnish Institute of Public Management Ltd.

 Banks organised financial literacy activities through the banking association.
 For instance, free workshops for citizens on managing personal finance and basic financial products were held from 2006 until 2012.